NVP – An educational initiative

 MORE THAN 20 YEARS OF EDUCATIONAL OUTREACH

-We have a strong track record having educated and trained 6 million youth, teachers and sport coaches around the world.
+We have a strong track record having educated and trained over 8 million youth, teachers and sport coaches around the world.
 Our well documented content is evidence based and most programs are included in our program library.

 DISTINGUISHED AWARDS FOR BEST PRACTISE

 Our education programs and our outreach initiatives have won many awards for best practise.
 The awards include the President Obama's Call To Service Award, Presidential Daily Light Award, received by President Bill Clinton, the Paul Harris Fellow Award given by Rotary International, the American National Safety Council Award for best practise, the Weed & Seed Award given by US Justice Department in 2009 and Best Non-Profit Award by Facebook for the bold ambition to collect One Billion Faces For Peace.
 More.

 FUNDED BY SUPPORTERS

 Our partners during the years have come from all walks of life.
 From the business community, governments, education authorities, sports organisations and from private donations.
 We strongly believe in partnerships across all borders.
 Therefore we also partner with other NGO’s, where we see strong synergies.
 There is no reason to reinvent wheels.